dsp-jetpack/JetPack/doc/deployment_guide.md

 * Support of OVS-DPDK with JetPack CSP profile.
 * Enhancement of SR-IOV with JetPack CSP profile.
 * Added support for Distributed Virtual Router, (DVR).
-* Added support for auto-generation of .ini and .properties files for use in automated deployments.*
+* Added support for auto-generation of .ini and .properties files for use in automated deployments.
 * Added support for VLAN aware VM.

-## Before You Begin
+## Before

 > Note: This guide assumes that you have racked the servers and networking hardware, and completed power and network cabling, as per the *Dell EMC Ready Architecture_for_Red_Hat OpenStack Platform Architecture Guide – Version 13.*

-The high-level steps required to install the Dell EMC Ready Architecture for Red Hat OpenStack Platform v13 using the automated installation procedures include:
+The high-level steps required to install the Dell EMC Ready Architecture for Red Hat OpenStack Platform v13.0 using the automated installation procedures include:

 1. Ensure that your environment meets the [Prerequisites](#Prerequisites)
 2. Ensure that the [Dependencies](#Dependencies) are met.